Dejan Milovanović

-Personal
+Background

-He is the son of Đorđe Milovanović, a member of Red Star Belgrade in the late 1970s and early to mid 1980s.
-Dejan is also the cousin of Serbian international Branislav Ivanović, who plays for WBA.
+Dejan Milovanović was the son of Đorđe Milovanović, a member of Red Star Belgrade in the late 1970s and early to mid 1980s.
+Dejan was also the cousin of former Serbian international Branislav Ivanović.

+Milovanović died from a heart attack on 16 September 2025, at the age of 41, after collapsing on the pitch during his veteran team football match in Belgrade.

 Club career

 Red Star Belgrade

 Milovanović was a member of the talented 1984 generation, and was the first to become a first team player from that group.
 He made his debut for Red Star Belgrade on 17 November 2001 when he was 17.
 In that match Zvezda won against FK Zemun, the score finishing 2–0.
-He gathered the attention of the public on his debut, in a derby game against Partizan in which he worked his way past 3 players in fantastic style, scoring a goal that wrapped up the 3–0 victory.
+He gathered the attention of the public on his debut, in a derby game against Partizan in which he worked his way past three players in fantastic style, scoring a goal that wrapped up the 3–0 victory.

-Milovanović has played for the Red Star Belgrade first team since 2001 and he has been the captain of club since 2006.
+Milovanović played for the Red Star Belgrade first team from 2001, becoming the captain of the club in 2006.
 He was also team captain of the Serbian under-21 team who finished second at the 2007 UEFA European Under-21 Championship in the Netherlands.
 Milovanović played over 200 games for Red Star Belgrade and won three doubles.

 Lens

 On 4 July 2008, Milovanović officially signed a four-year contract with Lens for an undisclosed fee.
 Milovanović has been announced as one of the main new signings in the club's effort to return to the top French league.
-In the summer of 2010, RC Lens allowed Milovanović to return to his former club, Red Star, on a season long loan with an option for a permanent deal.
+In the summer of 2010, Lens allowed Milovanović to return to his former club, Red Star, on a season-long loan with an option for a permanent deal.